lenskit/java.lenskit.org/releases/lenskit-2.1.md

 -   Added several Top-*N* metrics (precision and recall, mean reciprocal rank).

--   We have rewritten the evaluator metrics to be easier to write and test.
+-   We have rewritten the evaluator metric interfaces and implementations to be easier to write and test.

 -   **Output change:** The names of several evaluator output columns have
     changed: